The Actor Model on the JVM: Part 1 - OOP and the Rise of Concurrency Challenges

 2. "Async Code is Always Faster"

-Asynchronous operations aren't inherently faster – they're better at resource utilization.
-If you're CPU-bound rather than I/O-bound, async patterns might not provide benefits and could even introduce overhead.
+Asynchronous operations aren't inherently faster.
+They are better at resource utilization.
+If you're CPU-bound rather than I/O-bound, async patterns might add complexity without adding speed.

 3. "We Don't Need Threads Anymore"